NUWCDIVNPT/stig-manager/clientV2/docs/todos/pending-api-enhancements.md

 Tracks API gaps blocking — or partially compromising — clientV2 features.
 Each entry describes the endpoint(s) involved, the feature that needs the change, the current limitation, and a proposed shape for the enhancement.
 Add to the list as you encounter new gaps.

 These are **server-side** changes — the OpenAPI spec, the service layer, and the underlying SQL all need to be updated.
-The clientV2 code has `TODO`-style comments at the affected call sites that reference this document.
+When a gap has a client call site, leave a `TODO`-style comment there that references this document so the two can be reconciled when the API catches up.

 ---